maticzav/swift-graphql/README.md

         print(data) // [Human]
     }
 }

+// Listen for subscriptions
 ```

 ## Installation

+Make sure Xcode 11+ is installed first.
 Installation consists of two parts; you need to include the client in your iOS/macOS project, and locally generate the code using code generator.

 #### Installing SwiftGraphQL Client